28 September – 19 November 2016

-The Showroom presents a major new commission by London-based artist Uriel Orlow, which looks to the botanical world as a stage for politics at large through film, photography, installation and sound.
+In 2016 The Showroom presented a major new commission by London-based artist Uriel Orlow, which looked to the botanical world as a stage for politics at large through film, photography, installation and sound.

-Additional works by Orlow and invited artists will be displayed in an accompanying modular structure – a conceptual herbarium – in which each work acts as a ‘specimen’ highlighting different histories and politics of plants.
-Soundworks, photographs, a slide projection and video by Orlow highlight botanical nationalism and other legacies of colonialism, plant migration and invasion, flower diplomacy during Apartheid, the garden planted by Mandela and his fellow inmates on Robben Island prison as well as the role of classification and naming of plants.
+Additional works by Orlow and invited artists were displayed in an accompanying modular structure – a conceptual herbarium – in which each work acted as a ‘specimen’ highlighting different histories and politics of plants.
+Soundworks, photographs, a slide projection and video by Orlow highlighted botanical nationalism and other legacies of colonialism, plant migration and invasion, flower diplomacy during Apartheid, the garden planted by Mandela and his fellow inmates on Robben Island prison as well as the role of classification and naming of plants.

-A Moringa Cake by Cooking Sections (Daniel Fernández Pascual & Alon Schwabe) makes reference to a new kind of hedge, the planned construction of a Great Green Wall to slow down desertification of the Sahara at a transnational level by planting a ten-mile-wide hedge of drought-resistant plants, one of which is the moringa tree (aka. the never die plant).
+A Moringa Cake by Cooking Sections (Daniel Fernández Pascual & Alon Schwabe) made reference to a new kind of hedge, the planned construction of a Great Green Wall to slow down desertification of the Sahara at a transnational level by planting a ten-mile-wide hedge of drought-resistant plants, one of which is the moringa tree (a.k.a. the never die plant).

-For the past year, Orlow has also been working in The Showroom’s neighbourhood researching local medicinal plant use, which has informed the development of a cross-cultural medicinal plant garden at 60 Penfold Community Hub (a neighbouring care home) and accompanying manual.
-The garden has been constructed in collaboration with gardener Carole Wright, Church Street Bengali Women’s Group, Penfold Hub Gardening Group, and Penfold Hub residents and centre-users.
+In the context of this project, Orlow started working in The Showroom’s neighbourhood researching local medicinal plant use, which informed the development of a cross-cultural medicinal plant garden at 60 Penfold Community Hub (our neighbouring care home) and an accompanying manual.
+The garden was constructed in collaboration with gardener Carole Wright, Church Street Bengali Women’s Group, Penfold Hub Gardening Group, and Penfold Hub residents and centre-users.

-Uriel Orlow Mafavuke’s Trial and Other Plant Stories is commissioned by The Showroom (London) in association with Parc Saint Léger, Contemporary art centre (France), Bluecoat (Liverpool), and Tyneside Cinema (Newcastle upon Tyne).
+Uriel Orlow's Mafavuke’s Trial and Other Plant Stories was commissioned by The Showroom (London) in association with Parc Saint Léger, Contemporary art centre (France), Bluecoat (Liverpool), and Tyneside Cinema (Newcastle upon Tyne).
 The project is supported by a Wellcome Trust Arts Award, Arts Council England, Stanley Thomas Johnson Foundation, Pro Helvetia – Swiss Arts Council, A4 Arts Foundation, Film London Artists’ Moving Image Network (FLAMIN) and The Embassy of Switzerland in the United Kingdom.
-A forthcoming publication Theatrum Botanicum is supported by the Henry Moore Foundation.

 Uriel Orlow lives and works in London and Zurich.
 He makes multi-media installations that focus on micro-histories and explore blind spots and forms of haunting, bringing different image-regimes and narrative modes into correspondence.More